scalar-labs/scalardb/docs/scalardb-server.md

 # Port number for all the contact points.
 Default port number for each database is used if empty.
 #scalar.db.contact_port=

 # Credential information to access the database.
-For Cosmos DB, username isn't used.
+For Cosmos DB for NoSQL, username isn't used.
 For DynamoDB, AWS_ACCESS_KEY_ID is specified by the username and AWS_ACCESS_SECRET_KEY is specified by the password.
 scalar.db.username=cassandra
 scalar.db.password=cassandra